Neha Pun murder

 On 2 February 2016, the dead body of a teenage girl was found at Nayagaun of Pokhara-15, Nepal.
 The body was later identified as Yoruna Pun aka Neha.
-Police already found the murderer named as Kirtan Khadgi, 21, alias Satish who was close friend of Neha Pun.
+She was an actress who had had roles in two films and working at the Smile Cafe.

+In 2018 Kirtan Khadgi was convicted and sentenced to life in prison for raping and killing her.